lpaulger/lpaulger.github.io/_posts/2013-09-25-Mobile-apps-Phonegap-Yeoman.md

     bower install

-The new version of angular broke the generated code, time to fix this!
+The new version of angular broke the generated code, time to fix this.

 #### Adding dependencies

-In the new angular version, The ngRoute module was removed from the core project (angular.js) and I now need to include that as a seperate dependency!
+In the new angular version, The ngRoute module was removed from the core project (angular.js) and I now need to include that as a seperate dependency.
 I will add the file to my component.json and install it.

 * angular-route : ngRoute module used for routing the browsers url to different parts of our application